 The Pump Tax

-Gas costs relative to weekly earnings are retreating from the 2022 peak.
+Gas prices relative to median weekly earnings

 What is the current The Pump Tax?